kids-first/kf-lib-data-ingest/docs/source/tutorial/ingest_package.rst

 The ingest package contains three components:

-1. A top-level configuration file called ``dataset_ingest_config.yml`` This defines metadata about the study itself such as what the study's name is and who the investigators are as well as paths to the other two components.
+1. A top-level configuration file called ``dataset_ingest_config.py`` This defines metadata about the study itself such as the study's target ID as well as paths to the other two components.
 2. A directory of `Extract Configuration` files
     This is the configuration needed by the extract stage.
 These files define how data is interpreted and extracted from each of the files provided by